afshindn/GMMCP_Tracker/README.md

   ```Shell
   git lfs pull
   ```

+  Or alternatively download the data using this [link](https://www.dropbox.com/s/la53d1auo0kuufe/Data.zip?dl=0)

 ### Test
 1. select the test sequence by changing main.m file.
 The images for three test sequences of TUD_Crossing, TUD_Stadtmitte and PL2 are included.